 The STAM is under the direction of the OSC and is responsible for managing all activates within the Staging Area.
-See Section 9100 and ERMA.
+See the appropriate Geographic Response Strategy and ERMA.

-Additional information regarding this position under ICS can be found in Chapter 7 of the USCG IMH.
+Additional information regarding this position can be found in Chapter 7 of the USCG IMH.